a11yproject/a11yproject.com/src/posts/how-to-make-an-accessible-nav-with-dropdowns.md

 ### Semantics

-The <code>&lt;nav&gt;</code> element will communicate a role of navigation-equal to setting `role="navigation"`, (this may still need to be added if needing to [support some assistive technology](https://a11ysupport.io/tech/aria/navigation_role)) meaning it can be easily navigated to by people with screen readers—as a landmark.
+The <code>&lt;nav&gt;</code> element will communicate a role of navigation-equal to setting `role="navigation"`, meaning it can be easily navigated to by people with screen readers—as a landmark.

 ### Best practice